Emily Oster, PhD

 Tima Miroshnichenko / Pexels

 I will say at the outset: This is a piece focused largely on what we’d see as standard, I-only-want-pasta-and-carbs-and-white-food picky eating.
 I will not focus on eating patterns that truly put kids at risk of undernourishment.
-That is a problem for a pediatrician; and for children who are malnourished, there is a whole other set of guidelines, most of which are more intense and involved, for increasing eating.
+Children can become malnourished if they are not consuming enough overall calories, and there is a diagnosable condition called ARFID.
+This is something your child would be seen by a pediatrician for, and it would be managed medically.

-Here, I’ll really dig into the basic, everyday world of my-kid-wants-nuggets-for-all-meals.
+Here, I’ll dig into the basic, everyday world of my-kid-wants-nuggets-for-all-meals.

 For some people, picky eating feels like a problem.
 But getting their kid to not be a picky eater may not be important to everyone.
 You may care that your child is willing to eat some vegetables, but you may not particularly care if they eat different ones.
 There is nothing wrong with a child who eats only broccoli and pasta, as long as that works for your family.

 Going further, you may not care if the child eats only pasta, figuring they’ll get into broccoli when they grow up.
 If the diet is extremely limited, you might need a multivitamin.
-But otherwise, this is not obviously a problem.
+Some dietary patterns may contribute to constipation (especially if your child does not consume any fiber).
+But this is treatable, and other than these issues, picky eating is not obviously a problem.
 So ask yourself first: Is this a problem you want to engage with now?
 If yes, read on.

 What makes a healthy diet?

 Let’s imagine that you do care about promoting a particular diet.
 Usually people try to promote what is seen as a “healthy diet” — one with lots of fruit and vegetables.
 Question: How can you get your kid to eat like this?
-The good news is that there is plenty of research on this question.
-The bad news is that a lot of it is not very good.
+The good news is that there is plenty of research on the question.
+The bad news is that much of it is not very methodologically sound.

 The researchers concluded that tastes are formed early, and that it is therefore important to expose children to a variety of foods early in life.